eleith/emailjs/Readme.md

 	npm install emailjs

 ## FEATURES
- - works with SSL and TLS smtp servers (ex: gmail)
+ - works with SSL and TLS smtp servers
  - supports smtp authentication (PLAIN, LOGIN, CRAMMD5)
  - emails are queued and the queue is sent asynchronously
  - supports sending html emails and emails with multiple attachments (MIME)